kipoi/kipoi-containers/README.md

 ## Singularity support

 The images in ```haimasree/kipoi-docker``` repo in dockerhub can be easily converted into a local singularity image using ```./build-singularity-container.sh```.
 If no argument is provided, all existing images will be converted and a sample model will be tested against the singularity image as a sanity check.
-Otherwise, ```./build-singularity-container.sh -i <name of the docker image> -m <suitable model group name>``` will convert a docker image in ```haimasree:kipoi-docker``` repo into a singularity image and test the named model.
+Otherwise, ```./build-singularity-container.sh -i <name of the docker image> -m <suitable model group name>``` will convert a docker image in ```haimasree/kipoi-docker``` repo into a singularity image and test the named model.
 For example,  ```./build-singularity-container.sh -i sharedpy3keras2 -m Basset``` will test Basset with the singularity container made locally from haimasree/kipoi-docker:sharedpy3keras2